GabrielFersPin/gabrielferspin.github.io/_posts/2024-03-27-Data_Journey.md

   - Start Kaggle machine learning course
   - Start an experience course - week of a data scientist (not finished)
 - October
-  - Start the classes in the university
+  - Start the classes at the university
-  - Continuing the intermediate python in Datacamp
+  - Continuing the intermediate Python in Datacamp
   - Trying to understand how a project is made
 - November
   - Start a project with DataCamp about marketing with python
   - Stop the DataCamp project, have to pay the fee
-  - Did some exercises in SQL, Python and Spark
+  - Did some exercises in SQL, Python, and Spark
   - Start doing scrapping with BeautifulSoup
 - December
-  - Did some projects with web scrapping
+  - Did some projects with web scraping
-  - Start learnig about Docker
+  - Start learning about Docker
-  - Start to visualize some works that I can do for companies.
+  - Start to visualize some work that I can do for companies.
 - January
-  - Drop out from college
+  - Drop out of college
   - Try to find some project to do by myself
-  - Start working with a coworking space project
+  - Start working on a coworking space project
 - February:
   - Continue to work on the coworking project
-  - Change all the project to work in my new Ubunutu
+  - Change all the projects to work in my new Ubuntu
 - March:
-  - Start to get more knowledge in statistiscs and probability on work.
+  - Start to get more knowledge in statistics and probability at work.
   - Getting more familiar with connecting databases with visualization tools.
 - April:
   - Continue to work with data visualization in the Cowroking project.